 Our Story Tellers (STs) are young adults with experience running D&D and a commitment to mentoring and working positively with kids, trained by our founder in her unique way of supporting growth and development.
-Director Anna Doherty provides mentoring and supervision for social-emotional guidance as needed.
+Director Honor Doherty provides mentoring and supervision for social-emotional guidance as needed.
 Since every student—and Story Teller—is working on something, together we create an accepting and supportive space for growth.
 Most importantly, this is a skills-development program that your student will want to go to—and won’t be embarrassed by.
 Gaming is cool!

 The Benefits of Gaming

 Gaming Together activities are more than just fun!